jonaszb/translaTerror/README.md

     ```
     This will install the necessary dependencies and start the development version of TranslaTerror.

 Please note that depending on your operating system settings, TranslaTerror might require superuser permissions to access requested files.
-If you are not running as a superuser, please ensure that the files you want to work with are located in a publicly accessible folder.
+If TranslaTerror is not running as a superuser, please ensure that the files you want to work with are located in a publicly accessible folder.

 ## Contributing

 Contributions to TranslaTerror are welcome!
-If you would like to contribute to the project, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you would like to contribute to the project, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-We would like to express our gratitude to the developers and contributors of the open-source libraries and tools used in this project.
-Thank you for your valuable contributions.

-## Contact

-If you have any questions or suggestions, please feel free to reach out to us at [email@example.com](mailto:email@example.com).
-We would love to hear from you!